dotnsf/myvc/README.md

 ## Copyright

-2018 K.Kimura @ Juge.Me all rights reserved.
+2018 Monamie and K.Kimura @ Juge.Me all rights reserved.